SENSAAS/sensaas-flex/README.md

 The option -r allows to repeat in order to find alternative alignments when they exist as for example when aligning a fragment on a large molecule.

-Please read the above description of **meta-sensaas.py** for more information about options -r, outputs and post-processings.
+Please read the above description of **meta-sensaas.py** for more information about option -r, outputs and post-processings.